SpotCompiled/.github/profile/README.md

 ## What is this?<br/>
 This is my organization for compiled Spotify IPAs.
-Right now we only have compiled Spotilife IPA's, however I have plans to also have Sposify IPA's.
-Aswell as both, Spotilife and Sposify in one (In-Beta). <br/>
+We have compiled Spotilife, and Spotilife+Sposify IPA's, however I have plans to also have Sposify only IPA's.<br/>

 ## Credits:<br/>
 [IOS God's Dycrypted App Store](https://armconverter.com/decryptedappstore/us/spotify) and [AppDB](https://appdb.to/app/ios/324684580)- *Dycrypted Vanilla Spotify IPA*<br/>